All Episodes

 And I'm just warning you, you're going to be seeing more of it as the days go by.

-Remember what the political is.
+Remember what the politico is.

-The politico is the place where GOPers go to leak to unburden themselves in the drive-by media.
+The politico is the place where GOPers go to leak, to unburden themselves in the drive-by media.

-Trump could go get them.
+Trump will go get them.

 The bandwagon effect is this.